parthratra11/ResQHer/README.md

 - **Encourage Community Participation**: Build a robust network of **volunteers, responders, and mentors**.

 ResQHer is not just an app—it’s a movement towards making **Delhi a safer city for women** through **technology, law enforcement, and community-driven change**.

+Contact
+For any questions or contributions, please reach out at [pranay.rajvanshi@gmail.com] [parthratra11@gmail.com].